bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Kobweb can be used on its own for its routing capabilities, but it also provides a UI library called Silk, a color-mode-aware (i.e. light and dark) collection of widgets as well as general theming and component styling support.

-I believe component styling is one of those things that once you start using it you won't want to go back.
+I believe component styling is one of those features that once you start using it you won't want to go back.
 I demonstrate it later in its [own subsection▼](#component-styling).

 ### Color mode